 Kirsten is an experienced businesswoman, director and lawyer.
 She has over 20 years’ experience in the private, government and not for profit sectors, including as general counsel for some of Australia’s top companies including Australian Unity, Sigma Pharmaceuticals and Smorgon Steel Group.
 She has worked extensively overseas in Asia, the Pacific and former Soviet Union, giving her a strong passion and understanding of the needs in these communities to advance women’s human rights and break down the structural barriers to equality.

-Kirsten is Chair of the Victorian Reproductive Treatment Authority, a director of rt Health, Swinburne University, the Australian Centre for Health Research and the Consultative Council for Clinical Trial Research and is a former director of the Law Institute of Victoria and Women’s Circus.
+Kirsten is Chair of the Victorian Reproductive Treatment Authority, a director of rt Health and Swinburne University, and is a former director of the Law Institute of Victoria and Women’s Circus.
 Kirsten holds a Masters of Law from Melbourne University and is a fellow of the Australian Institute of Company Directors, the Governance Institute of Australia and the Risk Management Institute of Australia.

 Sandhya has a diverse executive career spanning more than 25 years across international organisations including Australian Red Cross, Boston Consulting Group, Bristol-Myers Squibb, and Ingersoll-Rand.
 Previous experience with non-profit boards and finance committees includes the National Association of Women in Operations and the Australian Red Cross Blood Service.
 Sandhya is currently a board member and treasurer of Link Community Transport.